 We have investments in and commitments to joint ventures with unrelated parties.
 These joint ventures from time to time may borrow money to help finance their activities and, in some circumstances, we may be required to provide guarantees of the obligations of our affiliated entities.
-At December 31, 2022, we had \$106.8 million of letters of credit and guarantees that relate to joint ventures.
+As of December 31, 2023, we had \$147.7 million of letters of credit and guarantees that relate to joint ventures.
 If these entities are not able to honor their obligations under the guarantees, we may be required to expend additional resources or suffer losses, which could be significant.